 It is mostly foreigners who frequent this place and you are not going to get authentic Indian food here however it is healthy and tastes good.
 Exactly what I want for my breakfast.

 This cool Guest House is set in the grounds of the original hippy house in Anjuna.
 The rooms are really nicely decorated but are a little out of my price range.
 What is great about this place is they have a 5 bed hostel dorm, for females only.
 With a nice little curtain around the beds, clean bathroom with hot water, soap and shampoo provided and a locked security locker big enough to store your bag and other valuables.
-It is safe, its grounds are cool and the manager is friendly and will put even the most nervous female traveller at ease.
+It is one of the female friendly places i Anjuna; its grounds are cool and the manager is friendly and will put even the most nervous female traveller at ease.

 If you want somewhere to stay which is away from the sound pollution of Anjuna beach then I recommend The Villa Green Mango.
 Situated on the road towards Mapusa it is just a 15min ride from Anjuna Beach.
 They have beautiful apartments with everything you could need.
 They also have a pool and a really nice garden.
 The manager Pradeep is very knowledgeable about the local area and will bend over backwards to help you.